wp-plugins/media-library-assistant/readme.txt

 == Screenshots ==

-1. The Media Library Assistant submenu showing the available columns, incluging "Featured in", "Inserted in", "Att.
+1. The Media Library Assistant submenu showing the available columns, including "Featured in", "Inserted in", "Att.
 Categories" and "Att.
 Tags"
 2. The enhanced Edit page showing additional fields, categories and tags
-3. The Attachment Categories edit taxonomy page
+3. A typical edit taxonomy page, showing the "Attachments" column
-4. The Settings page, to customize support of Attachment Categories and Attachment Tags
+4. The Settings page, to customize support of Att.
+Categories, Att.
+Tags and other taxonomies and the default sort order

 == Changelog ==

+= 0.30 =
+* New: Complete support for all taxonomies registered with WordPress, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
+Categories and Att.
+Tags.
+You can add taxonomy columns to the Assistant admin screen, filter the listing on any taxonomy, assign terms to attachments and list the attachments for a taxonomy term.
+* New: MIME Type and Last Modified Date added to columns listing
+* New: Last Modified Date added to single item edit screen
+* New: Default column and sort order added to Settings page
+* New: Plugin version number added to Settings page header
+* Fix: Text fields such as Title, Alternate Text and Caption containing single quotes are no longer truncated on the Edit single item screen
+* Fix: Sortable columns and sort order updated.

 = 0.20 =
 * New: Quick Edit action for inline editing of attachment metadata